Jean-Marie Odin: Archbishop of New Orleans

-Odin was appointed the second archbishop of New Orleans by Pope Pius IX on February 15, 1861.
+Odin was appointed the second Archbishop of New Orleans by Pope Pius IX on February 15, 1861.
 When Odin arrived in New Orleans, Louisiana had seceded from the United States and the American Civil War had started.
 Like many other Catholic clergy in the American South, Odin was a Confederate sympathizer.
 He was one of Pope Pius IX's contacts in his unsuccessful attempts to mediate a peace agreement to end the war.
-Odin allowed priests from the diocese to serve as chaplains in the Confederate States Army and nuns from the diocese served in field hospitals across the southern states.
+Odin allowed priests from the diocese to serve as chaplains in the Confederate States Army and nuns from the diocese served in field hospitals across the Southern states.

 New Orleans was occupied by the Union Army in May 1862.
-Union Army troops used several church buildings for offices, hospitals and barracks.
+Union troops used church buildings for offices, hospitals and barracks.
 With the finances of the archdiocese impacted by the war, Odin issued austerity measures in January 1863 that met with significant opposition.
 That winter, he went to Rome to obtain papal approval for his financial plan.
-While in Europe, he recruited 30 seminarians and five Ursulines nuns to move to New Orleans in early 1863.
+While in Europe, he recruited 30 seminarians and five Ursuline nuns to move to New Orleans in early 1863.
 In April 1863, Odin returned to New Orleans.

-Odin soon ran into conflict with Father Claude Paschal Maistre, a French priest who was a strong advocate of the abolition of slavery.
+Odin soon ran into conflict with Fr Claude Paschal Maistre, a French priest who was a strong advocate for the abolition of slavery.
 Odin put Maistre's parish under an interdict in May 1863, accusing Maistre of "preaching the love of liberty and independence" to slaves and "exciting insurrection against their masters".
 When Maistre officiated the funeral of André Cailloux, a mixed-race soldier in the Union Army who died heroically, Odin expressed his condemnation.
 Odin discovered that Maistre had left France under a cloud of accusations of financial impropriety; he used this as a pretext to restrict Maistre.
 Maistre was only accepted back in good standing to the priesthood after Odin's death.